Does God Answer Prayers?

 What Is an Atheist?

-Reading through the Pew Research Center findings, I found some interesting facts.
+Reading through the Pew Research Center report, I found some interesting facts.
 In 2009, 2% of Americans described themselves as atheists.
 In 2018 and 2019, that increased to 4%.
 However, 18% of those who self-described as atheists said that they “believe in some kind of higher power.”
 Even more surprising is that 54% of atheists say they “often feel a sense of wonder about the universe.”
 Apparently, even atheists have an innate spiritual sense.
 Could that be because humans are created in God’s image?
 When we ask, “What is an atheist?” perhaps we also should ask what keeps them from believing.
 Could it sometimes be the actions of believers?

 Surprisingly, about a third of American atheists say they think about meaning and purpose in life at least once a week, and they “often feel a deep sense of spiritual peace and well-being.”
 Two-thirds (63%) listed family as a source of meaning.
 That compares to 73% of Christians finding meaning in the family.
 However, Atheists placed much greater meaning on money, hobbies, and travel than did Christians or Americans in general.
 Is that an attempt to fill the empty spiritual void?